Oregon drag event with planned child performer draws protest

 Counterprotesters also showed up Sunday at the pub in Eugene and both sides included people who were armed, some with semi-automatic rifles, police said.

 Police did not intervene.
-They estimated the total crowd at about 200 people and said individuals on both sides lobbed rocks and smoke grenades at each other.
+They estimated the crowd at about 200 people and said people on both sides lobbed rocks and smoke grenades at each other.

-The protest made Old Nick’s Pub the latest target of anti-LGBTQ rhetoric that’s increasingly targeting drag story times across the U.S.
+The protest made Old Nick’s Pub the latest target of efforts targeting drag story times across the U.S.

-The Drag Queen Story Hour, a national project conceived as a way to educate and entertain children by appealing to their imaginations, has generated social media backlash from opponents who claim they want to protect children.
-But the protests are actually scaring and endangering them, organizers say, adding they will enhance security but won’t halt their programs.
+The Drag Queen Story Hour, a national project conceived as a way to educate and entertain children, has generated backlash on social media from opponents who say they want to protect children.
+The protests are scaring and endangering children, organizers say, adding they will increase security and won’t halt their programs.

-The pub frequently holds LGBTQ-friendly events and had promoted the show as a story time featuring drag performers singing songs and reading picture books, with plans to include the 11-year-old performer.
+The pub frequently has LGBTQ events and had promoted the show as a story time featuring drag performers singing songs and reading picture books, with plans to include the 11-year-old performer.
 An advertisement features a rainbow, a unicorn and puffy clouds against a blue sky along with superimposed photos of the child performer and three adult drag queens.

 The pub said Monday in a Facebook post that the event went on safely despite the protests, but the business expects to be “a target for violent extremists for a good while” and said it spent $2,000 on private security Sunday.